clysh/Research/README.md

 ## Past projects:
 ### Effect of Moss Thickness and Drought Conditions on Tree Germination
-Took height measurements and germination dates of *Pseudotsuga menziesii* grown from seed planted in varying conditions of moss thickness, which were then treated with either drought or no drought.
+Took height measurements and germination dates of *Pseudotsuga menziesii* grown from seed planted in varying levels of *Thuidium delicatulum* moss thickness, which were then treated with either drought or no drought.
 Then, all of the data was analyzed and graphed via R. Methods used were 2-way ANOVA, boxplots, and histograms.
 Seedling death data was added midway through the experiment.

 ## Current projects:
 ### Kokanee Salmon Fry variables in Random Forest Algorithm